 Changes to a unit with no active or scheduled booking are not logged, as there is no booking to log them against.

-Notes to keep in mind
+Notes to keep in Mind

 Codes do not update themselves on the padlock.
 Setting or changing a code in Kinnovis records it in the system.
 You still need to set the matching code on the physical padlock or key box.